rlannon/SINx86/doc/Arrays.md

     alloc static array<my_int &constexpr, int>;

 The use of the `constexpr` keyword indicates to the compiler that the expression should be evaluated at compile-time (to save on compilation time, constants are not evaluated at compile-time unless the `constexpr` keyword is used).
 See the page on SIN constants for more information.

+Note that arrays may *not* contain other arrays, though they may contain *pointers* to arrays.
+For example:

+    alloc array<5, array<int>> x;  // illegal
+    alloc array<5, ptr<array<int>>> x; // legal way of doing this

+Note that while arrays usually require the length, there are a few scenarios when it isn't:

+* the array is a subtype of `ptr`; if a length is given, it will be ignored by the compiler (the programmer shall be notified this is the behavior by the compiler in a compiler note)
+* the array is marked as `dynamic`; a length indicates how much initial memory should be reserved for the array, (possibly) preventing some of the overhead associated with reallocations.
+Note that if a length is not given, the array will not have elements and the runtime bounds checks will prevent the array from being accessed

+### Array Internals

+Arrays are always structured with the 32-bit length followed immediately by the array's elements, starting at 0.
+Where each of these elements are placed in memory depends on where the array is allocated.

+* In automatic arrays, the array is structured according to stack allocation rules of all other data types.
+The length is located at the highest memory address, and array elements, starting from 0, are written to lower addresses
+* In static and dynamic memory, it is the opposite; the length is stored at the lowest memory address, and array elements, again starting from 0, are written to subsequent (higher) memory addresses